Macroscopic loops in the loop O(n) model via the XOR trick: Introduction

-and has a conformal-invariant scaling limit~$\mathrm{CLE}_{\kappa}$, where~$\kappa = \kappa(n,x)$ may take all values in~$[8/3,8]$.
-For all other parameter values, the length of the loop passing through a given vertex is expected to have exponential tails, uniformly in the domain and vertex.
+the loop~$O(n)$ model has a conformal-invariant scaling limit~$\mathrm{CLE}_{\kappa}$, where~$\kappa = \kappa(n,x)$ may take all values in~$(8/3,8)$.
+In particular, in this regime, the loops are {\em macroscopic}: for any domain and any boundary conditions, there is a loop surrounding a ball of radius comparable to that of the domain with a uniformly positive probability.
+For all other parameter values, the length of the loop passing through a given vertex is expected to have exponential tails, uniformly in the domain and vertex (for empty boundary conditions).

-Mathematical progress on the predictions is still quite limited.
-Conformal invariance has only been obtained in the classical cases of the critical Ising model ($n=1, x=\frac{1}{\sqrt{3}}$)~\cite{Smi10,CheSmi11,CheDumHonKemSmi14} and critical site percolation on the triangular lattice ($n=x=1$)~\cite{Smi01}.
-The rest of the progress is restricted to studying coarser properties of the loop structure, as summarized by Figure~\ref{fig:phase diagram} and detailed below.
+Mathematical progress on the predictions remains limited.
+Conformal invariance has only been obtained for the critical Ising model ($n=1, x=\frac{1}{\sqrt{3}}$)~\cite{Smi10,CheSmi11,CheDumHonKemSmi14} and for critical site percolation on the triangular lattice ($n=x=1$)~\cite{Smi01, CamNew06}.
+Other progress concerns coarser properties of the loop structure, as summarized in Figure~\ref{fig:phase diagram} and detailed below.

 As mentioned above, loop lengths are predicted to follow one of two types of behaviors, according to the value of $n$ and $x$: either macroscopic loops appear, or the length of loops has exponential tail decay.
 However, other behaviors have not been ruled out in general.
-Recently, such a dichotomy has been established in the parameter range $n \geq 1, x \leq \tfrac{1}{\sqrt{n}}$~\cite{DumGlaPel17}.
+Recently, such a dichotomy has been established in the parameter range $n \geq 1, x \leq \tfrac{1}{\sqrt{n}}$~\cite{DumGlaPel21}, through the use of a positively associated representation of the model.